algosup/2023-2024-project-3-virtual-processor-team-5/Specifications/technicalspecification.md

 | **C Language**        | High-level, procedural, and imperative programming language developed by Dennis Ritchie.
 Offers direct control over memory and system resources, with a simple syntax and modular programming approach.
 Widely used in system, low-level, desktop, and embedded development.                                                                 | [C Language GitHub](https://github.com/clanguage) |
 # Conclusion

+In conclusion, the Technical Specifications document provides a comprehensive overview of the development process for creating a virtual processor and interpreter for assembly code.
+The document outlines the project's goals, requirements, and the methodology adopted by the development team.

+The folder structure, data structures, and security considerations are discussed, providing a solid foundation for the implementation of the virtual processor.
+The document also delves into the architectural design, choice of programming language, and the implementation of key components like the instruction interpreter, memory management, and input/output simulation.

+Throughout the development process, a strong emphasis is placed on modularity, abstraction, and adherence to coding standards.
+The testing and validation procedures, continuous integration, and debugging strategies ensure the reliability and correctness of the final product.

+The glossary provides a quick reference for key concepts, and the document concludes by summarizing the entire development journey, showcasing the organized and systematic approach taken by the development team.

+As the project progresses, regular updates and collaboration between team members, along with effective project management using tools like Trello and GitHub, will contribute to the successful completion of the virtual processor and interpreter.